 What is Help Me Grow Early Intervention Home Visiting?
 Home Visitation is a voluntary program that serves expectant mothers and new mothers by providing information, support, and encouragement.
 Home visitors educate parents about the importance of the early years of a child’s life through high quality and evidence based home visiting services.
 The program creates a strong foundation for future achievements by supporting positive interaction with children in a stable and stimulating environment.

 Who can refer a child to Help Me Grow Early Intervention Home Visiting or Early Intervention?
 Anyone can refer a child by calling our intake specialist at 1-740-681-4881, calling Central Coordination at 1-800-755-GROW (4769), or submitting an online referral form at https://refer.ohiocentralintake.org/

+What happens after a child is referred?
 After a referral is made the intake specialist will contact the parents to gain pertinent information and to schedule the family for an intake visit with a service coordinator or home visitor.
 The intake process is conducted in the family’s home or a different setting that is convenient to the family.

-A child can remain in Help Me Grow until they turn 3 years of age.
+How long can a family receive services through Home Visiting or Early Intervention?
+A child can remain in Home Visiting and/or Early Intervention until they turn 3 years of age.

-Help Me Grow is funded by the Ohio Department of Health/Federal Government, Bureau of Early Intervention Services, Ohio Help Me Grow Program, and is administered through the Fairfield County Family, Adult & Children First Council.
+How is your agency funded?
+Fairfield County Help Me Grow Early Intervention Home Visiting is funded by the Ohio Department of Health/Federal Government and is administered through Lancaster-Fairfield Community Action.
+Early Intervention is funded through the Department of Developmental Disabilities/Federal Government and is administered through the Fairfield County Family, Adult & Children First Council.